el7or/docs/en/technical-architecture.md

 | Cloud       | Azure, AWS, GCP              | Hosting, File Storage               |
 | Security    | OAuth, JWT, Openiddict       | Authentication & Authorization      |

-### Deployment Patterns
+### Deployment Architecture
-- Modular Monolith
+The Akadimi platform supports flexible deployment options, enabling scalability and performance optimization:
+- **Modular Monolith**: A structured approach where key components are logically separated but deployed together for simplicity and efficiency.
-- Microservices (using Kubernetes, Docker Swarm, Helm)
+- **Microservices** (using Kubernetes, Docker Swarm, Helm): Allows for independent deployment and scaling of services, enhancing system flexibility and resilience.
-- Micro Frontend Architecture
+- **Micro Frontend Architecture**: Breaks down the front-end into smaller, independently deployable pieces, improving modularity and ease of maintenance.

 ## Security and Data Protection
-- **Encryption**: Ensures sensitive data is encrypted during transmission and storage.
+- **Encryption**: Ensures that sensitive data is encrypted during transmission and storage, safeguarding user privacy and integrity.
-- **Authentication**: OAuth, JWT, Openiddict for secure access.
+- **Authentication**: Utilizes OAuth, JWT, and Openiddict to secure access to the platform, enabling trusted and authorized users to interact with the system.
-- **Compliance**: Adheres to GDPR and other regulations.
+- **Compliance**: Adheres to **GDPR** and other relevant regulations, ensuring that the platform meets global standards for data protection and user privacy.